-Any student, non-student, or student group found to be engaged in the following behaviors during any type of show, pageant, program, or other activity is subject to university disciplinary action:
+Any student, non-student, or student group found to be engaged in the following behaviors during any type of event (show, pageant, program, or other activity) is subject to university disciplinary action:

-- Use of fire, gasoline or any other flammable agents. - 2.
-Use of helium balloons or confetti. - 3.
+- 1. Use of fire, gasoline or any other flammable agents. - 2.
+Use of glitter or confetti. - 3.
 Indecent or obscene use of props or costumes - 4.
-Use of offensive, sexually explicit lyrics, dance moves, or language. - Rappelling and climbing inside or outside of a building is strictly prohibited.
+Use of offensive, sexually explicit lyrics, dance moves, or language. - 5.
+Rappelling and climbing inside or outside of a building is strictly prohibited.
 (Example: Ida Waldran or Reynolds balcony, etc.)

-STUDY WEEK POLICY
+STUDY DAY AND FINALS WEEK POLICY

-During the last two (2) weeks of each semester, no UCA student social events (dances, step-shows, proms, mixers, parties, etc.) will be permitted on the UCA campus; nor will social events be permitted by student organizations sponsoring activities off campus.
-This study week period will begin the Sunday prior to the last week of scheduled classes and shall last throughout final exams week.
-The intent of this policy is to provide an environment conducive to study and for preparation of final exams.
+During the last week of each semester, UCA student social events (dances, step-shows, formals, proms, mixers, parties, etc.) will not be permitted on the UCA campus; nor will social events be permitted by student organizations sponsoring activities off campus.
+This period will begin at 12:00 AM on Study Day and will last throughout final exams week.
+The intent of this policy is to provide an environment conducive to study and preparation for final exams.